History of religion: Origin

-The earliest archeological evidence interpreted by some as suggestive of the emergence of religious ideas dates back several hundred thousand years, to the Middle and Lower Paleolithic periods: some archaeologists conclude that the apparently intentional burial of early Homo sapiens and Neanderthals as early as 300,000 years ago is proof that religious ideas already existed, but such a connection is entirely conjectural.
+The earliest archeological evidence interpreted by some as suggestive of the emergence of religious ideas dates back several hundred thousand years, to the Middle and Lower Paleolithic periods: some archaeologists conclude that the apparently intentional burial of archaic humans, Neanderthals and even Homo naledi as early as 300,000 years ago is proof that religious ideas already existed, but such a connection is entirely conjectural.
 Other evidence that some infer as indicative of religious ideas includes symbolic artifacts from Middle Stone Age sites in Africa.
-However, the interpretation of early paleolithic artifacts, with regard to how they relate to religious ideas, remains controversial.
+However, the interpretation of early Paleolithic artifacts, with regard to how they relate to religious ideas, remains controversial.
 Archeological evidence from more recent periods is less controversial.
 Scientists generally interpret a number of artifacts from the Upper Paleolithic (50,000–13,000 BCE) as representing religious ideas.
 Examples of Upper Paleolithic remains that some associate with religious beliefs include the lion man, the Venus figurines, and the elaborate ritual burial from Sungir.